Diacod-I/Diacod-I/README.md

 - 🔭 I’m currently working on Spiking Neural Networks

-- 🌱 I’m currently learning **CUDA, CuPy, JAX, Next.js, TailwindCSS, Docker**
+- 🌱 I’m currently learning **CUDA, JAX, Brian2 and Lava for Neuromorphic Systems**

 - 👯 I’m looking to collaborate on **Anything combining Deep Learning and Medical Sciences, whether they affect each other or inspire each other *coughs* Spiking Neural Networks *coughs***